 Required earned doctorate degree in social science, public health or population health.
 Collaborate with global health networks.

 Founded in 1865, Lehigh University has combined outstanding academic and learning opportunities with leadership in fostering innovative research.
 Recognized among the nation's highly ranked research universities, Lehigh offers a rigorous academic community for nearly 7,000 students.
-Lehigh University has some 5000 undergraduates, 2000 graduate students and about 550 full-time faculty members.
-Lehigh University is located in Bethlehem, PA., a vibrant and historic area.
-Over 820,000 people live in the Lehigh Valley, which is in close proximity to New York City and Philadelphia.
-Interested applicants are invited to visit the COH website and the Path to Prominence website.
+Lehigh University has some 5,000 undergraduates, 2,000 graduate students and about 600 full-time faculty members.
+Lehigh is located in Bethlehem, PA., a vibrant and historic area.
+Over 820,000 people live in the Lehigh Valley, which is in driving distance to New York City and Philadelphia.